DanielePalaia/dynamoToGreenplum/README.md

     **regionName=M**</br>
     **endPoint=http://localhost:8000**</br>

-    endPoint may be used if running locally (in this case put the same region you used during dynamodb insert), otherwise specify just a valid aws region
+endPoint may be used if running locally (in this case put the same region you used during dynamodb insert), otherwise specify just a valid aws region.
+Batch will buff items before sending the request to Greenplum (if set to 1 is immediate)

  2. After it simply run the binary</br>
  ./dynamoToGreenplum </br>